KirillOsenkov/MSBuildStructuredLog/README.md

 To use a portable version of the logger (e.g. with the `dotnet msbuild` command) you need a .NET Standard version of `StructuredLogger.dll`, not the .NET Framework (Desktop) version.

-Download this NuGet package: https://www.nuget.org/packages/Microsoft.Build.Logging.StructuredLogger/1.1.142 and inside it there's the `lib\netstandard1.5\StructuredLogger.dll`.
+Download this NuGet package: https://www.nuget.org/packages/Microsoft.Build.Logging.StructuredLogger/1.1.153 and inside it there's the `lib\netstandard1.5\StructuredLogger.dll`.
 Try passing that to `dotnet build` like this:
 ```
-dotnet msbuild Some.sln /v:diag /nologo /logger:StructuredLogger,"packages\Microsoft.Build.Logging.StructuredLogger.1.1.142\lib\netstandard1.5\StructuredLogger.dll";"C:\Users\SomeUser\Desktop\structuredlog.buildlog"
+dotnet msbuild Some.sln /v:diag /nologo /logger:BinaryLogger,"packages\Microsoft.Build.Logging.StructuredLogger.1.1.153\lib\netstandard1.5\StructuredLogger.dll";"C:\Users\SomeUser\Desktop\binarylog.binlog"
 ```

 The logger supports three file formats:

  1. `*.binlog` (official MSBuild binary log format, same as `msbuild.exe /bl`)
+ 2. `*.buildlog` (when you Save As... in the Viewer)
- 2. `*.xml` (for large human-readable XML logs)
+ 3. `*.xml` (for large human-readable XML logs)
- 3. `*.buildlog` (compact binary logs, may run out of memory on very large builds)

-Depending on which file extension you pass to the logger it will either write XML or binary.
-The viewer supports all formats and defaults to binary when saving.
-The binary log can be up to 200x smaller and faster.
+The viewer can read all 3 formats and can save to either `.buildlog` or `.xml`.

 Read more about the log formats here: https://github.com/KirillOsenkov/MSBuildStructuredLog/wiki/Log-Format